Social Contribution

 A foundation that contributes to the biotechnology field by supporting young researchers

-In FY2023, six young researchers were granted long-term research subsidies totaling 33 million yen, with a presentation ceremony held on December 13, 2023.
-With the current fiscal year included, a total of 220 researchers have received long-term research subsidies.
+In FY2024, three young researchers were granted long-term research subsidies totaling 16.5 million yen.
+One recipient is working on the theme of new perspectives in Parkinson’s disease diagnosis.
+At a university hospital overseas, they are developing a new imaging diagnostic method for Parkinson’s disease, a type of neurodegenerative disorder, using probes labeled with radioactive isotopes.
+With the current fiscal year included, a total of 223 researchers have received long-term research subsidies.
 Recipients are active on the front lines of the biotechnology and education fields and some of them want to contribute to the cultivation of the next generation of researchers by serving as directors and advisors of the Foundation.

-Recipients of FY2023 long-term research subsidies and other people connected to the Foundation
+Recipients of FY2024 long-term research subsidies and other people connected to the Foundation

-Recipients of FY2023 long-term research subsidies and other people connected to the Foundation
+Recipients of FY2024 long-term research subsidies and other people connected to the Foundation

-Using the mechanism of the Leave a Nest Research Fund operated by Leave a Nest Co., Ltd.*1, this award was established as an open research grant system in FY2022 to support the research fields and personnel sought by Toyobo group.
-The current fiscal year marked the second year of the awards.
+Using the mechanism of the Leave a Nest Research Fund operated by Leave a Nest Co., Ltd., Toyobo group established an open research grant system in FY2022, and through the awarding of the TOYOBO POLYMER SCIENCE Award, we support young researchers.

-Based on our desire to change the world with people who passionately advance steady materials research rather than just the applied development that is often required by competitive research funds in recent years, we set basic and general-purpose research on polymer materials as the target field.
-There were over 40 entries, surpassing the 30 received in the previous fiscal year, and two were selected for the Toyobo Polymer Science Award and one for the Encouragement Award.
+Based on our desire to highlight the work of researchers who passionately advance steady materials research, rather than just the applied development often required by competitive research funds in recent years, we have set basic and general-purpose research on polymer materials as the target field for three consecutive years.

 Award winners and our company's concerned personnel